sakav1111/sakav1111.github.io/_posts/2024-04-28-Ways to Read SpringBoot application.md

 ```

-3. Using `@ConfigurationProperties` Annotation: You can bind the entire `application.properties` file or specific sections of it to a Java bean using the `@ConfigurationProperties` annotation.
+3.Using `@ConfigurationProperties` Annotation: You can bind the entire `application.properties` file or specific sections of it to a Java bean using the `@ConfigurationProperties` annotation.

 ```
     import org.springframework.boot.context.properties.ConfigurationProperties;